-Aside from finding scholarships through a search, common state scholarships will be offered by guidance counselors or college admissions offices via local scholarships.
-State scholarships will be both merit and needs-based.
+Just like any other scholarships, state scholarships will be both merit and needs-based.
 Merit scholarships will recognize high school academic achievements and standardized test scores, while needs-based scholarships examine finance and individual ability to pay for college.

-There are ample cost benefits for choosing to attend a state scholarship.
-State scholarships and grants are common, but often only go to long-time state residents as a way to both boost the local economy and keep qualified college applicants local once they have graduated.
-In-state tuition differs immensely when you are a state resident versus an out-of-state applicant, but public state universities can also be more generous with your financial aid package than out-of-state or private schools.
+There are ample cost benefits for choosing to attend a public state school.
+Because the education system is controlled at the state level in the U.S., individual states can choose to offer reduced tuition rates to in-state students as a way to both boost the local economy and keep qualified college applicants local once they have graduated.
+Attaining these benefits comes with strict guidelines, and to qualify students have to be long-time residents of the state.
+Public state universities can also be more generous with your financial aid package than out-of-state or private schools.
 It is essentially a “thank you” for remaining in-state, with future prospect of working in-state after graduation.
 State schools are typically more eager to award merit-based scholarships to students with exceptional academic qualifications, or reward students based on talents like athletics, music, or science and math skills.

 Latest College & Financial Aid News

 ACT, Inc., the college admissions testing company, has agreed to pay out $16 million to 65,728 California students with disabilities to settle a class-action lawsuit.
 The class-action federal lawsuit filed in California in 2018 alleged that ACT, Inc. violated the Americans with Disabilities Act and California's Unruh Civil Rights Act by disclosing test-takers' disability status to colleges and scholarship organizations on score reports, and denied certain examinees with disabilities an equal opportunity to participate in its Educational Opportunity Service. [...]

 October 22, 2020